 While the 1970s was a decade of reassessment, the 1980s was one of transition for Ceco.
 The company divested itself of its two remaining steel mills and many of the operations acquired during the previous two decades.
 After more than 25 years of being publicly held, Ceco returned to private ownership.
 Despite another recession in the late 80s, the concrete division continued to expand into full service structural concrete construction subcontracting from coast to coast.

-For more than 100 years Ceco has earned a reputation as an innovative industry leader in concrete construction.
-From C. Louis Meyer’s game-changing steel forms to Ceco’s industry-adopted Fall Arrest System, they constantly seek new ways to perform their work to better serve their clients.
-As they look into the future at the next 100 years, they are excited to collaborate with industry partners to develop new solutions and better ways to deliver to the owner the most value possible.
-With solid corporate structure and financial backing, design professionals in house, and significant field experience and expertise, Ceco’s future is as solid as concrete.
+For more than 100 years, Ceco has earned a reputation as an innovative industry leader in concrete construction.
+From C. Louis Meyer’s game-changing steel forms to Ceco’s industry-adopted Fall Arrest System, the company constantly seeks new ways to perform work to better serve clients.
+As we look into the future at the next 100 years, we are excited to collaborate with industry partners to develop new solutions and better ways to deliver to the owner the most value possible.
+With solid corporate structure and financial backing, design professionals in house and significant field experience and expertise, Ceco’s future is as solid as concrete.